henhans/CTQMC/README.md

 Data structure:

 config.h: Class for storing and updating time configurations.
-Currently only add one kink and remove one kink is implemented.
+Currently only add one segment and remove one segment is implemented.

 det.h: Class for storing and updating local matrices using Sherman-Morrison Algorithm.